bugzilla/bugzilla/docs/en/rst/installation.rst

 that :file:`checksetup.pl` will subsequently display every time it is run.

-.. caution:: If you are using suexec, you should use your own primary group for *webservergroup* rather than leaving it empty, and see the additional directions in the suexec section :ref:`suexec`.
+.. warning:: If you are using suexec, you should use your own primary group for *webservergroup* rather than leaving it empty, and see the additional directions in the suexec section :ref:`suexec`.